Liburnian Autonomist Movement: The contention for Fiume at the end of the Second World War

-The city of Rijeka, one of the landmarks of the Adriatic dispute between Italians and Slavs (Slovenians and Croats), was declared annexed to Yugoslavia by a group of Slovenian and Croat partisans of the liberation movement, with the so-called Declarations of Pazin of September 13, 1943.
+The city of Rijeka, one of the focal points of the Adriatic dispute between Italians and Slavs (Slovenians and Croats), was declared annexed to Yugoslavia by a group of Slovenian and Croat Partisans in the Declarations of Pazin of September 13, 1943.

-This event, connected to the fall of fascism, gave rise to the resurgence of the ever dormant autonomist feelings of the Fiuman population.
-The political heirs of Zanella - at the time exiled in France - regrouped in the Autonomous Movement under the guidance of some of the oldest Autonomist Party members, among them one of the most authoritative was Mario Blasich.
-Referring to the Treaty of Rapallo (1920) and the fact that the Free State of Fiume had indeed been the first country victim of a fascist one, they again requested the implementation of an autonomous statute for the post-war Fiume.
-Despite cooperating with the communists during the war in anti-fascist actions, the autonomists considered it impossible to form a political alliance with them, who were considered too undemocratic and illiberal, but continued to work on opposing the Nazi-Fascists together.
+This event, connected to the fall of fascism, gave rise to the resurgence of the autonomist feelings of the Fiuman population.
+The political heirs of Zanella - at the time exiled in France - regrouped in the Autonomous Movement under the guidance of some of the oldest Autonomist Party members, among whom Mario Blasich had the most authority.
+Referring to the Treaty of Rapallo (1920) and describing the Free State of Fiume as the first victim of fascist annexation, they again requested the implementation of an autonomous statute for the post-war Fiume.
+Despite cooperating with the communists during the war in anti-fascist actions, the autonomists considered it impossible to form a political alliance with them.

-At the beginning of 1944 a part of the zanelliani faction, above all the younger ones, merged into the Italian Autonomous Fiume Movement (FAI), founded by don Luigi Polano.
-They targeted for the city the continuation of a statute of autonomy, similar to that enjoyed at the time of the Austro-Hungarian Empire, also advocating armed resistance against the Nazi-Fascists (albeit without creating partisan formations), but accepting collaboration with the Yugoslavs, above all for the protection of the industrial heritage of the city, threatened with destruction by the Germans.
-This autonomist component was considered in a very suspicious and dangerous way by the Yugoslav liberation movement, appearing as a possible alternative to the simple and plain annexation of the city that the Titoist planned for the city, albeit while publicly declaring and promising full autonomy to the local population.
+At the beginning of 1944 a part of the zanelliani faction, mostly made up of younger members, merged into the Italian Autonomous Fiume Movement (FAI), founded by Luigi Polano.
+Their goal for the city was the restoration of autonomy, similar to that enjoyed at the time of the Austro-Hungarian Empire, and they advocated armed resistance against the Axis forces (albeit without creating partisan formations), accepting collaboration with the Partisans in order to defend the industrial heritage of the city.
+This autonomist component was viewed with suspicion by the Partisans, appearing as a possible alternative to annexation of the city to Yugoslavia that the Partisans had in mind, albeit while publicly declaring and promising full autonomy to the local population.